Adventure - Discover - Learn

 What to Bring

-Participants need to bring their camera and all lenses, fully charged battery, empty memory card, good shoes, jumper or jacket, flashlight, remote release (if you have one) and a small bottle of water.
-A tripod is necessary for this workshop.
+Participants need to bring their camera and all lenses, fully charged battery, empty memory card, good shoes, jumper or jacket, flashlight and a small bottle of water.
+A tripod is required for this workshop.

 The Phillip Island coast can be a rugged and unforgiving place.
 Coastal areas are prone to rogue waves and cliff tops are unstable.
 The island has a very sensitive ecosystem and we will require all participants to remain on the clearly marked paths at all times for their own safety and the safety of our local flora and fauna.
 Photo Rangers is not responsible for any loss or injury that may occur on the workshop.